YRG999/chatbot/README.md

 ## ollama
 *Requires [ollama](https://ollama.ai/) and at least one model installed.*
 * `chat9.py` - uses ollama to create a local chatbot.
 Lists models installed locally.
-Asks user enter the name of the model to use.
+Asks user to enter the name of the model to use.
 Saves input & output to `output-{model_name}.csv`.
 Uses ollama `context` parameter for conversation history.

 ## Doc
 * [ChatGPT notes](doc/ChatGPTnotes.md)